xmycroftx/micromdm/README.md

 deployed as a single binary.
 This should keep development simple and allow scaling different parts as needed.
 * exposes metrics data in [Prometheus](https://prometheus.io/) format.
 * is api driven - should allow for integrations with other tools and make UI development more flexible.

+# Workflows
+An administrator can group a DEP enrollment profile, a list of applications and a list of configuration profiles into a workflow and assign the workflow to a device.
+If a device has an assigned workflow, `micromdm` will configure the device according to the workflow.
+If you're familiar with Munki's [manifest](https://github.com/munki/munki/wiki/Manifests) feature, workflows work in a similar way.